Maverick Concert Hall: Maverick Festival (1915–1931)

 The Maverick Festival's opening concert was in August 1915 to raise funds in order to build a well for the colony, and was patterned after the European fairs.
 The following year in July 1916, a substantial article about the event was published in The New York Times, under the headline “Music Goes Back to Nature.”
 The program consisted of Haydn's String Quartet Op.
 77, No. 1, Max Bruch's Kol Nidrei for cello and piano, and Robert Schumann's piano quintet.

+By the early 1920s, the Maverick Festival had become a major cultural event in the Catskills, drawing large crowds and elaborate costumed pageants involving artists, actors, and visitors from New York and beyond.

 The festival was popular and as the audience grew larger, they introduced concert camping, and became harder to control.
 There was a lot of drinking and hard partying happened at the festival, even during the Prohibition banning alcohol.
 After 1931, the Maverick Festival was suspended indefinitely due to unsavory crowds and financial pressures.

 The Maverick Festival is often named as being one of the precursors to the 1969 Woodstock festival.